Banditpong/Checksum-Compare/README.md

 # Checksum-Compare
-Calculates and Compares file Checksums written in C# WPF
+A C# WPF Program that Calculates and Compares file Checksums

 # Usage
 1. Paste in the Expected CRC in the first TextBox.